giuliovv/artathack/README.md

 Most creative idea winner!

-A project about distributed and shared art.
+A project about distributed and shared art, built in less than 24 hours.